emranxec/KeepLearning/README.md

 ----

-### Q. what is the the default security configuration and how we can disable or customize
+### Q. what is the default security configuration and how we can disable or customize
 >In order to add security to our Spring Boot application, we need to add the security starter dependency:
 ```xml
 <dependency>